baylanka/steelant/README.md

 4. Access the application in your web browser at [http://localhost:8000](http://localhost:8000).

-## Contributing

-If you'd like to contribute to the Steel-wall Application, please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 - The Steel-wall Application is built on the solid foundation provided by the BayFrame PHP Framework.

----

-Feel free to customize this `README.md` file to include specific details about your project, such as additional features, usage instructions, and any other relevant information.